awillats/clinc/sketches_and_notation/identifiability/IDSNR_notation_matt.md

 Let $s \in \mathbb{R}^p$ denote exogenous inputs to each of the $p$ nodes, and $W \in \mathbb{R}^{p \times p}$ denote the matrix of connection strengths such that $$W_{ij} = \text{strength of $j \rightarrow i$ connection}.$$

-We'll assume for now that all functional relationships between nodes are linear, and all exogenous noise is iid gaussian.[^lingauss]
+We'll assume for now that all functional relationships between nodes are linear, and all exogenous noise is iid Gaussian.[^lingauss]

 For intuition, note that:
  - $(s)_j$ denotes variance in node $j$ due to length-0 connections,